mierzwid/gap-workshop/exercise-05-package-building/README.md

 * it is appending to OSGi manifest attribute `Export-Package` package to be embed.
 * it is adding a project dependency to `compileOnly` configuration.

-Another case could be to include additional bundle into built CRX package.
+Another case could be to include an additional bundle into built CRX package.

 Simple use `fromJar` method of `packageCompose` task: